atlisg/vegan-bot/pm.md

 * Make app for iOS
 * Make app for Android
 * Implement "Not Found" page
-* Bot drawings for backgrounds
-  * Meditating bot
-  * The answers to everything
 * Change python scripts to scrapers
   * Vegan Sidekick for links to other questions
   * But you kill ants for the formatting